RT-JP/Top-down-influence-for-visual-cognition/README.md

-# Top-down influence for visual cognition
+# About repository
 This repository is about the top-down influence of visual cognition.
+I consider two types of perceptual tasks used by [Li et al. (2004)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1440483/).

+# Files
 These files contains C, MATLAB, and shell script.

 # How to use
 $ ./BisectionVernierTaskSimulation.sh